February 22, 2017

 - Never give your information over the phone unless you have initiated the call and you have verified the party whom you are speaking.

-- You should keep all personal documents containing social security numbers safe and never carry them with you.
+- Keep all personal documents containing social security numbers safe and never carry them with you.

-- You can obtain a PIN from the IRS to prevent others from e-filing a tax return under your social security number.
+- Obtain an identity protection PIN from the IRS to prevent others from e-filing a tax return under your social security number.

 - Check your credit reports annually.

 - Do not email personal documents or information unless they are secured.

 I am a victim, what do I do now?